Home loans for over 55s

 Do I need an exit strategy for my home loan?

-With home loans for seniors, most lenders will likely ask you to agree to an exit strategy – a plan on how you intend to have any home loan repaid – especially if you run into difficulty.
+With home loans for seniors, most lenders will likely ask you to agree to an exit strategy – a plan on how you intend to repay the home loan – especially if you run into difficulty.

-An exit strategy may include a requirement to have the loan repaid by the time you reach a certain age, say 70 or 75.
-Given many home loans are usually to be repaid over a 25 to 30 year period, if you’re 55 or over that means you may be expected to repay the loan over a shorter period of time.
+An exit strategy may include a requirement to have the loan repaid by the time you reach a certain age, such as 70 or 75.
+Given many home loans have loan terms of 25 to 30 years, if you’re 55 or over that means you may be expected to repay the loan over a shorter period of time.
 That will then push up the amount you’d have to pay in regular repayments, which may not be acceptable to you or your lender, and may see your application rejected.

 How to find home loans for over 55s